tibo8841/WorldBankBackend/README.md

 The backend server uses the Abc framework via Deno and the PostgreSQL driver was used for database management and deployment.

-## Database source

-The initial database was taken from the [World Bank](https://www.kaggle.com/datasets/kaggle/world-development-indicators) website.

 ## Software installation

 ```